 A MUSIM device may determine potential paging collision on two networks and may trigger actions to prevent potential paging collision on NR network as specified in TS 23.501 [3].

-Editor's note: It is left to UE implementation as to how it selects one of the two RATs/networks for paging collision avoidance.
+NOTE: It is left to UE implementation as to how it selects one of the two RATs/networks for paging collision avoidance.